Operation Lifesaver

-Operation Lifesaver is the largest rail safety organization in the United States.
+Operation Lifesaver is the largest rail safety education organization in the United States.
 It was founded by the Union Pacific Railroad in the early 1970s.

 History

-In 1972, the Idaho State Highway Patrol, then-Governor Cecil Andrus and the Union Pacific Railroad mounted campaign to promote "Stop, Look and Listen" safety at highway-rail grade crossings.
+In 1972, the Idaho State Police, then-Governor Cecil Andrus and the Union Pacific Railroad mounted campaign to promote "Stop, Look and Listen" safety at highway-rail grade crossings.
 The initial teams spoke to civic groups, school groups, school bus and truck drivers.
 Idaho experienced a 43% reduction in fatalities that first year.

+In 2022, Operation Lifesaver celebrated 50 years of rail safety education.

 Operation Lifesaver has trained instructors and authorized volunteer speakers who provide free rail safety education programs across the U.S. and abroad.
 They give free presentations to school groups, driver education classes, community members, professional drivers, law enforcement officers, and emergency responders.
 Their programs are co-sponsored by federal, state and local government agencies, highway safety organizations and America's railroad systems.

 Campaigns

 In 2006, Operation Lifesaver requested that Disney edit a scene of the Pixar film Cars in which the character of Lightning McQueen races a train to a grade crossing while the crossing lights are flashing.
 Disney/Pixar removed the scene in question from theater showings, but the DVD release of the movie still included the scene.
 Disney/Pixar created a series of PSAs featuring Lightning McQueen to promote safe driving habits.

 On October 14, 2016, Operation Lifesaver requested via a Facebook post that Hollister Co. remove advertisements from their website showing teenagers walking on railroad tracks.
 Hollister removed the advertisements five days later on October 19.

 In September 2017, Operation Lifesaver spearheaded the observance of Rail Safety Week across the U.S. to raise awareness of the need for caution near railroad tracks and property.

 In 2018, Operation Lifesaver Canada, which had been holding rail safety week observances for years, aligned its Rail Safety Week dates to coincide with the U.S. observance.

+In 2024, Operation Lifesaver, Inc. renamed its observance of Rail Safety Week to See Tracks?
+Think Train® Week (ST3Week for short) throughout the U.S. to better represent what the week-long observance is all about: